wistia/laptop/README.md

 * Homebrew for managing operating system libraries (OS X only)
 * ImageMagick for cropping and resizing images
 * Postgres for storing relational data
+* macvim for text editing
+* mysql for wistia database magic
 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
 * Rbenv for managing versions of the Ruby programming language